-Each attraction at the Disneyland Resort is different from the next and features a variety of special effects including scents, flashing lights, loud noises and periods of darkness.
+Attractions at the Disneyland Resort offer a variety of different experiences that may be challenging for Guests with cognitive disabilities.
+These include scents, high-speed movement, flashing lights, loud noises and periods of darkness.

-For more information on how long a specific ride might take or its featured special effects, please download our Guide for Guests with Cognitive Disabilities.
+For more information about what experiences to expect as well as how long each ride lasts, please download Attraction Details for Guests with Cognitive Disabilities.

 The Disneyland Resort can accommodate most food allergies, intolerances and specific dietary needs.
 Advance requests can be made when booking a dining reservation, or by speaking with the chef or manager on duty at most table-service restaurants across the Resort.

 All Guests with food allergies or intolerances are also allowed to bring food items into the parks.
 Before entering, inform the Cast Member at bag check that a Guest in your party has a food allergy or intolerance.
 Please note: Cast Members are strictly prohibited from storing, preparing, cooking or reheating any food brought into the parks.